kylechui/CourseHelper/README.md

 **TODO:** Implement/explain how to set up aliases to decrease likelihood of duplicated local databases

+## Limitations
+As of right now, the pre-requisite relationships between courses has to be parsed manually and inputted into a local text file, as I'm not good enough at regexp to parse the description files into a short list (particularly handling words like "and").
+If you've found an alternate website that lists these relationships, feel free to open an issue!

 ## TODO/Future Ideas
 - [X] Add user information file that contains list of completed courses
 - [X] Implement interactive command that allows the user to add/remove courses